DSC-Capstone/enrollment-23/index.md

 {: .important }
 > **Announcements (October 2nd):**
 > Sections begin this week!
 See the [course homepage](https://dsc-capstone.github.io) for all updates moving forward.
+If your section is being held in-person, you can find its location here.

 # {{ page.title }}
 {: .mb-2 }